-Jimmie Durham works with diverse materials, both natural and artificial, but he is particularly drawn to those that have been used throughout history to create tools, such as bones, wood, feathers, and stones that he finds and collects while taking walks.
-For him stone is the ultimate sculptural form, not only because one can carve a representation on to it, but also because each stone is in itself a slowly changing entropic sculpture, shaped over time by the nature elements.
-He has taken stones into all kind of situations, even as a narrative figure such as in Pedro Delrio (2013) —shown in this exhibition.
+Within such variety of natural and artificial materials, Durham is particularly drawn to those which have been used throughout history to create tools: bones, wood, feathers, and stones that he finds and collects while taking walks.
+For him, stone is the ultimate sculptural form: it can be carved into a representation, but it is also a slowly changing entropic sculpture, shaped over time by natural elements.
+He has taken stones into all kind of situations, even as a narrative figure as he does in Pedro Delrio (2013) —also shown in this exhibition.

-His work is an ongoing conversation, and the humour that permeates his sculptures is a tactical strategy that seems innocuous but is, in fact, highly critical.
+Durham's work is an ongoing conversation: the humor that permeates his sculptures is a tactical strategy that seems innocuous but is, in fact, highly critical.
 It poses big questions that consider the history of oppression, the futility of violence, and the powerlessness of the minorities in the world.

 (1) Viggiano, R. (March 20, 2013), Le varietà di Jimmie Durham, Artribune